 Once it’s been determined whether the house has enough space, solar companies find the angle the solar panels need, which is unique to each home and involves several angle measurements.
 Some of these angles include zenith, solar altitude, and azimuth.

 Zenith is used to measure the sun’s position in the sky.
 Solar altitude measures the angle between the lines that lead to the sun and the horizon.
 Azimuth determines the angle between the sun and the south.

 The most important angle for solar installations is the angle of incidence, which measures the angle a ray of sun forms with a line perpendicular to the surface of a solar panel.
 Tending to the angle of incidence in a solar installation ensures solar panels line up with the sun accordingly, which will improve the panels’ production and therefore solar homeowners’ savings.

 Finding the angle of incidence depends on several other factors.
 These include the hour angle, surface azimuth, angle collector, slope, declination, and latitude.

-Energy Usage – Critical for Residential Solar in Utah
+Energy Usage – Critical for Residential Solar